 There are studies showing that pterostilbene and resveratrol may turn off the harmful genes later in life.
 But other studies say they don’t.
 So the jury is still out on their anti-aging properties.
 But with all the other benefits, why not try it?

 It’s been found that resveratrol has a 20% absorption rate following oral ingestion.
 Pterostilbene has an 80% absorption rate.
 Wow!
 Examine.com noted that pterostilbene is better absorbed with food.

 This is where the difference between being a hyrdroxyl or a methoxyl comes in.
 Methoxyl is more easily absorbed in the stomach lining so pterostilbene is the winner for bioavailability.

 Where We Are Now

 Both resveratrol and pterostilbene have great health benefits.
 Antioxidants, excellent brain benefits, lowering of cholesterol and high blood pressure, and maybe even anti-aging.
 I think it’s a good idea to get both of these, either through grapes and blueberries or in supplement form.
 It’s a little harder to keep fresh fruit around right now, but if you can, awesome!
 If not, I’ll include some links to help you get started.

 I plan to take grape seed extract and alternate days with pterostilbene.
 Grape seed extract lasts in the body for three days, so it’s okay to skip a day and take pterostilbene that day.
 Don’t wait to get started with resveratrol and pterostilene.
-Check out these options:
+Click the bottles for more info on these high quality options:

 Thanks so much for reading today.
 I hope you learned something more about resveratrol vs pterostilbene.
 I know I did in the writing.